Appendices

 Other proofs required to Apply for a Mandatory DFG:

-i) Completed Application Form.
+i) Completed application form.

 ii) Proof of ownership of the property (e.g. land title), or of right to reside (e.g. tenancy).

-iii) Recommendation from an appropriate professional that the works are necessary and appropriate for you needs – this is usually from one of the Council’s Occupational Therapists (OTs), but may be from a private OT, an Occupation Therapy Assistant (OTA) or a Rehabilitation Officer.
+iii) Recommendation from an appropriate professional that the works are necessary and appropriate for your needs – this is usually from one of the Council’s Occupational Therapists (OTs), but may be from a private OT, an Occupation Therapy Assistant (OTA) or a Rehabilitation Officer.

 iv) Quotations – one quotation if works are estimated at under £10,000, two quotations where works are above £10,00.
-These must be from two different contractors/ suppliers, detailing all work.
+These must be from two different contractors/suppliers, detailing all work.

 v) Details of any other fees, such as for architects.